Home/Library/Revenue Website Pricing Model

 "I want to grow my business through my website."

 This is a revenue website problem.
 Growth requires all six infrastructure systems working together.
-Budget should be evaluated as labor replacement.
+Add Authority Expansion (+$450/mo) for compounding demand capture.

 Most small businesses think they have a design problem.
 They actually have an infrastructure problem.
 That distinction changes the correct answer to the pricing question completely.